Alfresco/docs-alfresco/desktop-sync/latest/using/app-menu.md

 #### Recent Files

-Click **Recent Files** to open the Recent Files dialog and view your recently used files, where the most recently updated file is at the top.
+Click **Recent Files** to open the Recent Files dialog and view your recently used files in the `Alfresco` sync folder.

-* The recently used files are listed by Name, Modified Date, and Size.
+* The recently used files are listed by *Name*, *Modified Date*, and *Size*, where the most recently updated file is at the top.
-* To open a file from the dialog, click the<!-- icon on the right side of the--> required row to show the content in Mac Finder.
+* To locate a file from the **Recent Files** dialog, click the<!-- icon on the right side of the--> required row to show the content in Mac Finder.

 #### Help